LANDSCAPE PAINTING COURSE 1

 Equipment – what to bring

 Refreshments.
-Coffee,teas and biscuits will still be freely available through out the day.
+Coffees,teas and biscuits are freely available through out the day.
 If you bring a thermo flask you can stock up with hot or cold drinks to take into the landscape.
 If you would like to bring your own food then there is a fridge and microwave in the studio.

 Level: Intermediate and advanced